 Did you know there are 800 parks in Miami?
 From the major ones like Biscayne National Park and Everglades National Park to central spots like Bayfront Park, there is plenty of green space here.

-To plan your route, grab our Miami Parks and Trails: Amazing Ways to Enjoy Miami Outdoors in 2023.
+To plan your route, grab our Miami Parks and Trails: Amazing Ways to Enjoy Miami Outdoors.

 When it comes to high-end shopping, the Miami Design District and Bal Harbour Shops are the places to be.
 For souvenir options, look to Lincoln Road Mall and Bayside Marketplace.